updated 15 September 2025: The Musical Cannon and the Intentional Fallacy

 This is great; this is great understanding for you.

-And we see, as this music of her is canonically-revered and great, which she dons such a great and splendid part of: if she ever chooses to express the beautiful, expressive, and sweet lyrics we cherish and write the song out with the line breaks, perhaps the same words she sings but maybe some a bit slightly different with more in the expressiveness that the written word brings and how it enhances the understanding of what the song means without the musical composition along that provides more understanding.. if she chooses to do that, the lyrics can instead be seen as poetry, and: we could study her 'poetry as music' in all our graduate English classes and undergraduate English classes and above that.
-I give her freedom to use the idea, which I came to myself and is a brilliant idea: write music that is both a song that has lyrics, and also has a poem that contains the string of words that most resembles the lyrics to the song, written by the artist that wrote the musical composition.
+And we see, as this music of Swift’s is canonically-revered and great, which she dons such a great and splendid part of: if she ever chooses to express the beautiful, expressive, and sweet lyrics we cherish and write the song out with line breaks, perhaps the same words she sings but maybe some a bit slightly different with more in the expressiveness and precision that the written word brings and how it enhances the understanding of what the song means without the musical composition along that provides that means of analytical modality in comprehension.. if she chooses to do that, the lyrics can be seen as poetry, and: we could study Swift’s ‘Music as Poetry’ in all our graduate English classes and undergraduate English classes and above that.

 The term 'masters of the universe,' illustrates exactly that of which it means, in terms of the evocative and representational qualities of that which it indicates.

-I am the biggest master of the universe.
+I, ben bussewitz, am the biggest master of the universe.

 For more on 'Poetry as Music' check out this cool link of mine: https://hearyemullsaythezine.blogspot.com/